LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 All of the default transaction types of the Lisk SDK transactions implement the abstract interface of the base transaction, and therefore can be used as a role model for custom transactions.
 It's also possible to inherit from one of the default transaction types, in order to extent or modify them.
-It's also possible to inherit from one of the default transaction types, in order to extent or modify them.

 The default transaction types each implement a different use-case of the Lisk network, i.e: